byui-cse/cse251-course/overview/cse251_code.md

 # Course Functions and Objects

-Run in a terminal.
+Run the following a terminal.
 Make sure that you use the same Python version that Visual Code is using when you are running your programs.

 ```
 Mac:
 python3 -m pip install git+https://github.com/byui-cse/cse251-course-files.git

 Windows:
-python -m pip install git+https://github.com/byui-cse/cse251-course-files.git
+<python path used in VS Code> -m pip install git+https://github.com/byui-cse/cse251-course-files.git
 ```

 The following code will include the common files for the course.